Updated Fall 2021

 For more info on choosing non-toxic tile types, my post on bathrooms goes into the most detail.

 Tiles don’t generally have any offgassing.
 Lead is the biggest concern.
-My post on lead testing explains the different approaches that you could take.

 Non-Toxic Grout Sealers